Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

-where~$\wt{h}$ is a free boundary GFF on~$\h$.
-Let~$\eta$ be an $\SLE_\kappa(\rho)$ process in $\h$ from~$0$ to~$\infty$ with a single boundary force point of weight $\rho$ located at $0^+$ and assume that~$\eta$ is independent of~$h$.
-Then the following hold: \begin{enumerate}[(i)] \item The law of the beaded surface consisting of the components of $\h \setminus \eta$ which are to the right of $\eta$ is that of a quantum wedge of weight $\rho+2$ (as in Theorem~\ref{thm::skinny_wedge_bubble_structure}). \item Let $\qnt_u$ and $(f_t)$ be as described above.
-For each $u > 0$, we have that
+\begin{theorem} Fix $\kappa \in (0,4)$, $\rho \in (-2,\tfrac{\kappa}{2}-2)$, and suppose that $(\h,h,0,\infty)$ is a quantum wedge of weight $\rho+4$.
+Let~$\eta$ be an $\SLE_\kappa(\rho)$ process in $\h$ from~$0$ to~$\infty$ with a single boundary force point of weight $\rho$ located at~$0^+$ and assume that~$\eta$ is independent of~$h$.
+Then the following hold: \begin{enumerate}[(i)] \item The law of the beaded surface consisting of the components of $\h \setminus \eta$ which are to the right of $\eta$ is that of a quantum wedge of weight $\rho+2$. \item Let $\qnt_u$ be the first capacity time $t$ for $\eta$ that the local time at $0$ of the Bessel process $Y$ which encodes the weight $\rho+2$ wedge as in Part~\eqref{it::quantum_typical_bubble_form} is equal to $u$.
+Also let $(f_t)$ be as described above.
+For each $u > 0$, we have (as path-decorated quantum surfaces) that